 Even if you don’t have insurance, you may still be able to receive addiction treatment in Maine.
 The Maine Department of Health and Human Services provides state funding to specific programs in the state that accept patients who can’t afford to pay for treatment.

 Thousands of people in the state of Maine battle substance use disorders every year.
 While some Maine residents receive the treatment they need, others do not.

 When left untreated, alcohol and drug addiction in Maine can lead to overdose, death, and other health issues:

-- The overdose death rate in Maine during 2018 was 23.4 per 100,000 people.
-This represented a decrease from the previous year.
+- The overdose death rate in Maine during 2019 was 29.9 per 100,000 people.
+This represented a slight increase from the previous year.

 Addiction Treatment At Ark Behavioral Health

 Maine residents can access the quality addiction treatment services they need at one of Ark Behavioral Health‘s four locations in Massachusetts.

 We provide comprehensive substance use disorder treatment with multiple levels of care available, including intensive outpatient programs, detox, residential treatment, care for mental health issues, and more.

 Our trained admission specialists assess every patient to determine which level of care is best.
 To learn more, please contact us today.

 How Do I Access A Drug Rehab Center In Maine?